 Since medicine knows nothing about tapering Pristiq, the following are all informal suggestions.
 Try any of them at your own risk.
-Please let us know how you do in this topic.
+Please let us know how you do by posting in this topic.

-Despite the warnings not to cut it up, patients have tried cutting up Pristiq tablets to taper.
+Despite the warnings not to cut it up, patients have cut up Pristiq tablets to taper.

-From reports on the Web, results are inconsistent.
-It does seem to work for some but it makes others ill, possibly because of "dose dumping" (see above) when the entire dose is released at once, instead of being gradually released through the matrix formulation.
+From reports on the Web, cutting up tablets does seem to work for some but it makes others ill, possibly because of "dose dumping" (because the matrix is destroyed) when the entire dose is released at once, instead of being gradually released through the matrix formulation.